klausbreyer/password-protection-shareable-links/readme.txt

 == Description ==

 Password Protection with Shareable Links is a WordPress plugin designed to enhance the security of your content.
 With PPWSL, you can protect any post, page, or custom content type with a password.
 Additionally, the plugin generates encrypted links that provide direct access to your protected content, bypassing the need for manual password entry.

+To ensure functionality and security, the plugin disables caching on protected content, making sure the password gate displays correctly and updated content is served as expected.

+Key Features:
+- The wp-admin page is not protected and remains accessible for login at all times.
+- Logged-in admins can always view all normal pages without restrictions.
+- Feed access is also restricted, aligning with the intention to prevent unauthorized external access to the site's content.

 == Installation ==